HVAC tune-up rebates available

 2. Rebate is not available for homes newer than one year.

 3. A completed Rebate Application is required.
+Both pages of the application must be completed.

 4. Application must be signed and dated by both the member and a licensed and bonded HVAC contractor.